angelgbi/nestjs-users-crud/README.md

+## Instructions from Angel Briceño

+Please, in order for tests to work, first you need to run the integration test through cypress so the same code create the 4 users used by the e2e test.

+Any question please feel free to reach me out at abriceno@teravisiontech.com

+This is my first CRUD using Nestjs so be cool xD

 ## Intro

 This take-home project will test your back-end coding abilities.
 We will be evaulating how well directions can be followed including setting up the project, how quickly you can learn & adapt to a new framework, as well as document and follow best practices.